rahil627/nature-guardian-anarchy/docs/index.md

 ![](beautiful.jpg?raw=true)

 # nature’s guardians: the natural way of life: a back-to-nature / permaculture anarchy: a willowolf
-is a digital communal space for people that either live in nature, are striving to go back to nature, strive to protect those people, make tools to aid these people, would love to help those people but can't becaue of circumstances, etc. etc.
+is a digital communal space for people that either: live in nature, strive to go back to nature, strive to protect those people, make tools to aid these people, love to help those people but can't because of circumstances, 'n so on

 Wherever you were born, whatever your culture, whatever your history, you know the right way to live: with nature, *slowly* and *carefully*.
 It's for people that live a slow life, living and learning at the pace of plants, growing with them, dying with them, only to be reborn again and again, changing one's self entirely several times, as we get ever closer to nature.